The fire of truth: inequality among abundance

 When Simon Chapple in 2000 wrote “Māori Socio-Economic Disparity”, which showed that disadvantage in New Zealand is more closely tied to age, marital status, education, skills, and geographic location than it is to ethnicity, broadly conceived, such as Māori ethnicity:

 Chapple also found that there are important differences in socio economic development by Māori self-identity.
 Those who identified only as Māori did worse than those that are identified as Māori and another ethnicity.
-Identifying only as Māori also correlated with living the rural New Zealand.
+Identifying only as Māori also correlated with living in rural New Zealand.

 The Government is being prodded to recognise that Maori deprivation has more to do with socio-economic factors than ethnicity.